ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/collatz-creation.md

 command-line arguments may require a significant amount of computation time.
 This means that you will either have to wait a long time for `collatzcreator` to finish or implement a more efficient version of the `compute_collatz_chain` function!
 Which approach did you pick?
+Why?

 ## Running Checks